 Social media and censorship in Saudi Arabia

 In Saudi Arabia, everyone needs to be mindful of their actions and behaviors, even on social media channels.
-Anything viewed to be negative towards the ruling family, authorities, notable religious leaders, religion, and the country are not allowed.
+Anything viewed to be negative towards the ruling family, authorities, notable religious leaders, religion, and the country is not allowed.

 We do our best to provide accurate and up to date information.
 However, if you have noticed any inaccuracies in this article, please let us know in the comments section below.